james-gates-0212/js-assessments/convert-string-to-group/README.md

+# Convert string to group

-# Create function to convert given string to the output below
+Create function to convert given string to the output below.

 Input